 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

 The Audio Source plays back an Audio Clip in the scene.
+The clip can be played to an audio listener or through an audio mixer.
 If the Audio Clip is a 3D clip, the source is played back at a given position and will attenuate over distance.
 The audio can be spread out between speakers (stereo to 7.1) (Spread) and morphed between 3D and 2D (PanLevel).
 This can be controlled over distance with falloff curves.
 Also, if the listener is within one or multiple Reverb Zones, reverberations is applied to the source.
-(PRO only) Individual filters can be applied to each audio source for an even richer audio experience.
+Individual filters can be applied to each audio source for an even richer audio experience.
 See Audio Effects for more details.

 |Audio Clip||Reference to the sound clip file that will be played.|

 |Output||The sound can be output through an audio listener or an audio mixer.|

 |Mute||If enabled the sound will be playing but muted.|

 |Bypass Effects||This is to quickly “by-pass” filter effects applied to the audio source.
 An easy way to turn all effects on/off.|

 |Bypass Listener Effects||This is to quickly turn all Listener effects on/off.|

 |Bypass Reverb Zones||This is to quickly turn all Reverb Zones on/off.|

 |Play On Awake||If enabled, the sound will start playing the moment the scene launches.
 If disabled, you need to start it using the Play() command from scripting.|